 Price: The pricing you use for your products and services substantially impacts how customers perceive your brand.
 More expensive products are generally seen as superior offerings.
 Still, they have to live up to their price point for customers to become interested and for good online reviews to be earned.

 Place: If you have an offline local business, the place is likely to be your most important marketing factor.
 However, a place can also be necessary for determining what jurisdiction your company should be located in.
 Choosing the right location can help your company to remain competitive through improved tax efficiency or greater resource availability.
-Furthermore, even online businesses have to be concerned with the place since they have to determine what channels to market and what platforms to use.
+Furthermore, even online businesses have to be concerned with the place since they must determine what channels to market and what platforms to use.

-Promotion: The actual way that you communicate your offerings to customers is the final P of the marketing mix.
+Promotion: The actual way you communicate your offerings to customers is the final P of the marketing mix.
 Promotion involves the complete pipeline that leads to customers discovering your services, seeing a reason to buy, and making a purchase.

 As mentioned earlier, products are often services in today’s world.
 If you are selling business services, your offerings will likely be entirely digital and interpersonal.
 Although services were not as important when the 4 Ps of marketing were first created, they can still be grouped in the “product” category of the 4 Ps of marketing.

 Additionally, keep in mind that the product you are offering also includes elements of your brand.
-For instance, if you are marketing a commodity, the “product” customers are ultimately buying maybe your brand’s reliability, the quality of your customer service, or the modes of payment that you offer.
+For instance, if you are marketing a commodity, the “product” customers are ultimately buying maybe your brand’s reliability, the quality of your customer service, or the modes of payment you offer.
 In other cases, customers may want to buy products that are sold by a person they trust.
-Therefore, your brand and the people in your company can be a critical element in any product.
+Therefore, your brand and the people in your company can be critical elements in any product.

 In general, the best way to get your product offering right is to talk to customers in the marketplace.
 You need to ask yourself: What is the value of the product or service to the buyer?
 Listen carefully for mentions of what needs customers are currently unable to solve and ask other customers if they have the same problem.
 Eventually, you will find a product that you are uniquely capable of creating that has not yet found its way to market.